-- 74. States must increase the harmonization and coordination of the collection and analysis of migration data sources in order to develop a systemic picture.
+- 73. States must increase the harmonization and coordination of the collection and analysis of migration data sources in order to develop a systemic picture.
 They must provide for inclusive processes that allow for a robust public debate, including through national consultations, and that promote a better understanding of the needs of migrants in terms of human and labour rights protection.
-This will allow States to develop more targeted programmes and more suitable mobility options and to measure effective progress for migrants, especially those who are socially marginalized, economically excluded and politically invisible.
-Such processes and data collection will constitute an important contribution to the 2030 Agenda for Sustainable Development. - 75.
-In order for meaningful national plans, policies and programmes to be developed and implemented, States must focus on collecting and assessing data on the human rights situation of migrants, from sources such as censuses, population, labour force and household surveys, administrative records, public services, the justice system, national human rights institutions, trade unions and civil society organizations.
-The participation of hard-to-count migrant populations, such as short-term, circular, undocumented and child migrants and trafficked persons, in the design of surveys and other data collection instruments and in the dissemination and analysis of data will improve the relevance and quality of data. - 76.
-Data collection should be focused on the human rights aspects of migration and preferably be disaggregated by all prohibited grounds of discrimination, including by income, urban or rural area, sex, age, disability, nationality, sector of employment and legal status.
+That will allow States to develop more targeted programmes and more suitable mobility options and to measure effective progress for migrants, especially those who are socially marginalized, economically excluded and politically invisible.
+Such processes and data collection will constitute an important contribution to the 2030 Agenda for Sustainable Development. - 74.
+In order for meaningful national plans, policies and programmes to be developed and implemented, States must focus on collecting and assessing data on the human rights situation of migrants, from sources such as censuses; population, labour force and household surveys; administrative records; public services; the justice system; national human rights institutions; trade unions; and civil society organizations.
+The participation of hard-to-count migrant populations, such as short-term, circular and undocumented migrants and child migrants and trafficked persons, in the design of surveys and other data collection instruments and in the dissemination and analysis of data will improve the relevance and quality of data. - 75.
+Data collection should be focused on the human rights aspects of migration and preferably be disaggregated by all prohibited grounds of discrimination, including by income, area (urban or rural), sex, age, disability, nationality, sector of employment and regular status.
 Disaggregation by itself, however, does not automatically result in the reduction of inequalities.
-It is the action of policymakers in response to the information revealed by disaggregation that can result in the required change, which must then be reflected when setting targets and indicators. - 77.
-Migration governance institutions should be able to ensure that the data, including the identities of those who participated in the production thereof, are protected and kept confidential.
+It is the action of policymakers in response to the information revealed by disaggregation that can result in the required change, which must then be reflected when setting targets and indicators. - 76.
+Migration governance institutions should be able to ensure that the data, including the identities of those who participated in its production, are protected and kept confidential.
 The right of migrants to privacy needs as much protection as that of citizens.

-8.1.
-Collect disaggregated data and indicators in all areas relevant to migration, while ensuring data protection and respect for the right of migrants to privacy, in particular by establishing firewalls in order to enable societies to conduct better-informed public debates and States to make evidence-based policy decisions
+8.1 Collect disaggregated data and indicators in all areas relevant to migration, while ensuring data protection and respect for the right of migrants to privacy, in particular by establishing firewalls in order to enable societies to conduct better-informed public debates and States to make evidence-based policy decisions

-- (a) Capacity-building for the collection, dissemination and use of disaggregated data on the situation of migrants; - (b) Promoting the availability of gender-disaggregated data to improve gender equality policies, including gender-sensitive budgeting, in particular with regard to marginalized groups, including migrants; - (c) Disaggregated data showing the proportion of migrants who have reported cases of violations of their rights, including forced labour, discrimination and violence, and the proportion of victims who received compensation is made available and more precise.
+- (a) Capacity-building for the collection, dissemination and use of disaggregated data on the situation of migrants - (b) Promoting the availability of gender-disaggregated data to improve gender equality policies, including gender-sensitive budgeting, in particular with regard to marginalized groups, including migrants